lyuzizheng/lzz-blog/content/about.md

 author: "Lyu Zizheng"

-date: "2021-05-13"
+date: "2022-01-20"
 description: "Backend Engineer - Platform Services"

 ---

-## Summary
+## Pricipals

-Zizheng is a postive and confident person who constantly learn, review, and improve himself.
-Zizheng has a decisive and logical mind to solve problems; And a sensitive and aesthetic heart to feel, communicate and inspire the people around him.
+*Always believe that a good software engineer must be a good product owner with client side perspectice.
+Always belive in engineering ethics and dream to work and contritbute to things that do good to societies.*

 ## Education and Experiences